manelcagigos/CBWSFSW-Script/README.md

 > [!CAUTION]
 > **Use it at your own responsibility, I'm not responsible, and I'm not in charge of any wrong use of the script**.

+> [!NOTE]
+> In the script you need to change `<User>` for your computer user profile name, and you also need to change `<Firefox-default-profile>` for your own profile, it should be localted in the same route before where you should put the correct name, and if you need it, you can change the disk where the path is located, `C:`.

 #

 ### Bibliography